chrislewiscodes/Flont/README.md

 # Flont
-A full-featured Javascript library for creating interactive web font specimens.
+A Javascript library for creating interactive web font specimens.

 Web designers can style up their own specimen layout, then plug in Flont to hook up form controls to modify various aspects of the specimen's typography.
 Flont's showcase